selenerkan/tum-ai-hackathon/README.md

 Machine Learning was proven to be able to make accurate diagnoses, especially if the diseases/injuries are identified on images (X-rays, CT and MRI scans, photos).

+An AI-driven assistant could help primary-care physicians in developing countries to determine right diagnoses with higher accuracy and save many lives!

 Further information can be found in our [pitch deck](https://docs.google.com/presentation/d/1psSJE-DRKFVCCiP6ZskA2gDGFjbm6F1db3KyFMXO0kE/edit?usp=sharing).

 ## Description of the Solution